flutter/website/src/development/ui/advanced/shaders.md

 ### Performance Considerations

-When targeting the Skia backend loading the shader may be expensive, since it must be compiled to the appropriate platform specific shader.
+When targeting the Skia backend loading the shader may be expensive, since it must be compiled to the appropriate platform specific shader at runtime.
 If you intend to use one or more shaders during an animation, prefer to precache the fragment program objects before starting the animation.

 The FragmentShader object can be reused across frames, and this will be more efficient than creating a new FragmentShader per-frame.